ForetagInc/tanstack-db-surrealdb/README.md

 # TanstackDB SurrealDB Collections

+> Note: Please note this Software is Pre-release and not yet recommended for production use.

 Add Offline / Local First Caching & Syncing to your SurrealDB app with TanstackDB and Loro (CRDTs).

-- Local / Offline first applications with SurrealDB with CRDTs
+- Local / Offline first applications with TanstackDB and Loro
+- High performance with Low resource consumption
-- Works with Web, PWA / Desktop or Native (WASM based)
+- Works with Web, Desktop or Native (WASM based)
 - Support for React, Svelte, Vue and any Framework!

 ## Installation